Revised on 28 July 2020, 11:55 a.m.

 Determinants of Health

-Personal, social, economic and environmental factors – known as the determinants of health – influence the health of individuals and populations.
+Personal, social, economic and environmental factors – known as the determinants of health – interact with one another and influence the health of individuals and populations.
 Studies suggest a link between the determinants of health and the susceptibility to and/or the severity of illness, including during pandemics.
 Selected determinants of health discussed in this HillNote include:

 - biology and genetics;